 It’s the most important exchange program covering a wide range of opportunities for students and teaching and non-teaching staff to study, to do teaching assignments or training abroad.
 It provides also additional opportunities under the previous Erasmus Mundus Program for full master’s degrees through scholarships for Joint Master Degrees.
 The program is covering now not only the EU countries, and a number of partner countries to regular Erasmus mobility or under ICM (International Credit Mobility).

-If you are a student of IPLEIRIA and you want to benefit of a European programme of mobility, this is your opportunity.
+If you are a student of Polytechnic of Leiria and you want to benefit of a European programme of mobility, this is your opportunity.

-The application should be sent to the International cooperation and Mobility Office of IPLEIRIA Students who wish to pursue with mobility , either during the 1st or 2nd cycle must fill in the learning Agreement in conjunction with the course coordinator.
-Once the student confirms the intention to participate in the mobility programme, he/she will receive a GMCI e.mail with the list of documents to deliver and procedures to follow to formalize the process.
-Partner’ application periods vary and therefore it is key to consult website of the host institution.
+The application should be sent to the International cooperation and Mobility Office of Polytechnic of Leiria.
+Students who wish to pursue with mobility , either during the 1st or 2nd cycle must fill in the Learning Agreement together with the course coordinator.
+Once the student confirms the intention to participate in the mobility programme, he/she will receive a GMCI e-mail with the list of documents to deliver as well as the procedures to follow to formalize the process.
+Be aware that partner institutions have a nomination deadline.
+Please visit the host institution’s website.